rorygleeson/Pycom-CATM1-Telstra/README.md

 ==== PREREQUISITE ====

-Upgrade GPY to latest firmware using the Pycom Fimrware Updater tool.
+Upgrade GPY to latest firmware using the Pycom Fimrware Updater tool
-Note 2:

 Also update the radio firmware on the Monarch chip as per here (https://docs.pycom.io/chapter/tutorials/lte/firmware.html)

+Modify the APN in the code to suit yours.
+Best to first test the SIM in a mobile phone, ensure you can get a data connection, then use the same APN in the code.
+I use telstra.m2m (my SIM is provided by M2MOne/Jasper)